resonatecoop/user-api-old/README.md

 It uses [Twirp](https://github.com/twitchtv/twirp), a RPC framework for service-to-service communication emphasizing simplicity and minimalism.
 Learn more about
 Twirp at its [website](https://twitchtv.github.io/twirp/docs/intro.html).
 It also uses [go-pg](https://github.com/go-pg/pg) PostgreSQL ORM.
-Its structure is based on the starter kit for [Twisk](https://github.com/ribice/twisk).
+Its structure is based on the Twirp starter kit [Twisk](https://github.com/ribice/twisk).

 ## Project Structure